alba1735/tRNAgraph/ROADMAP.md

 ## radar_tools.py

-* Add total amino dict not just the subset one I am using now also generate a list of all the amino acids from the adata object so it works universal to all species
+* Add total amino dict not just the subset one I am using now also generate a list of all the amino acids from the adata object so it works universal to all species.